pvillega/pvillega/README.md

 Principal Engineer & Technical Advisor with over 20 years of experience in designing scalable systems and guiding teams to technological excellence.

-I'm currently living in Basel, Switzerland.
+I'm currently living in Barcelona, Spain.
 I am self-employed, and open to offers for contracts.

 ## 🤝 Let's Connect!